jee-gamer/should-I-go-exercise-today/README.md

 pytest test_website_manual.py
 ```

+Since there is a problem with phpMyAdmin Database max user connection some api test might fail.
+It will resolve itself after a while (>1 hour)
 ---

 ## ✅ Notes

 - Make sure the dev server is **already running** before running Selenium or `requests` tests.
-- You have to connect to your own database and use your own data.
+- You have to connect to your own database with the data we provided in "data" folder (or you can use your own data if you have one)
 ---

 ## 💼 Database Schema Requirements